ISO 10011-3 1991 Audit Standard in Plain English

 • Select an audit manager.
 Your manager must:

-• Have practical quality system audit experience.
+• Have practical quality system audit experience

-• Identify the quality standards that will be
+• Identify the quality standards that will be used to perform the quality system audit.

-• Ensure that audit teams will be competent
+• Ensure that audit teams will be competent and capable of performing quality audits.

 • Select auditors and lead auditors.
-However,
+However, a separate auditor evaluation panel should approve the audit manager's selection.

 Select auditors